 It would be fair to say that DC isn’t exactly known for having an abundance of outdoor activities.
 The majority of people I know consider it “outdoorsy” to enjoy cocktails on a yacht on the Georgetown waterfront.
 But there are actually quite a few places to get outside and be active within driving distance of DC.
 Here are a few of my favorites:

-- Shenandoah National Park: Shenandoah is my favorite place to get outside in the area.
+Shenandoah is my favorite place to get outside in the area.
 If I’m feeling tired or my ankle is bothering me, I can drive along Skyline Drive and stop to take photos.
 If I want to get a good workout, I can spend the day hiking Old Rag.
 If I want an easy hike with a good view, I can hike Hawksbill.
 Shenandoah offers so much to do and it’s only an hour and a half from DC.

-2. Great Falls, Maryland: Great Falls Maryland is a great place to hike.
+Great Falls Maryland is a great place to hike.
 You can challenge yourself with the Billy Goat Trail, or take it easy and enjoy the view of the falls from the overlook.

-3. Great Falls, Virginia: The Virginia side of Great Falls is one of the best outdoor rock climbing locations in the DC area.
+The Virginia side of Great Falls is one of the best outdoor rock climbing locations in the DC area.

-4. Annapolis Rocks: Want one of those epic standing-on-a-rock photos with an unbeatable view and an easy hike?
+Want one of those epic standing-on-a-rock photos with an unbeatable view and an easy hike?
 Head to Annapolis Rocks, Maryland.
 And if you’re into rock climbing, do some sport climbing too.

-5. Sugarloaf Mountain: I’ve been going to Sugarloaf since I was young.
+I’ve been going to Sugarloaf since I was young.
 It’s not too far from DC and there are really great views.
 If you like wine, head to one of the local wineries after you hike.

-6. Shenandoah Rocks / Nelson Rocks: Want to climb?
+Want to climb?
 Drive to West Virginia.
 Check out Shenandoah Rocks for sport climbing or Nelson Rocks for a via ferrata climb.

-7. Blue Ridge Mountains near Roanoke: It’s a 3.5 hour drive from DC, but Roanoke is a nature lover’s paradise.
+It’s a 3.5 hour drive from DC, but Roanoke is a nature lover’s paradise.
 It has without a doubt some of the best hiking in the area, like the beautiful McAfee Knob.